Camillo Mac Bica: Biography

 Bica was born on January 7, 1947, in Brooklyn.
-He received a BA from Long Island University in 1968, an MA from New York University in 1986, a Master's of Philosophy in 1993 from City University of New York, and a Ph.D. in Philosophy from the City University of New York in 1995.
+He received a Bachelor of Arts from Long Island University in 1968 and a Master of Arts from New York University in 1986.
+He then attended the Graduate Center of the City University of New York, where he received a Master's of Philosophy in 1993 and a Ph.D in Philosophy in 1995.

 Since 1990, he has served as a professor at the School of Visual Arts (SVA) in New York City where he teaches courses in philosophy, peace studies, and war.
 In 2003, he was awarded SVA’s Distinguished Scholar-Teacher Award.

-In 1964 Bica enlisted in the United States Marine Corps Platoon Leader Officer Candidate Program and upon graduation from college in 1968 was commissioned a 2nd Lieutenant.
-He spent three years on active duty as a Marine Corps Officer, serving 13 months with the 26th Marine Infantry Regiment in Vietnam.
+In 1964, Bica entered the United States Marine Corps Platoon Leaders Class and upon graduation from college in 1968 was commissioned a 2nd Lieutenant.
+He spent three years on active duty as a Marine Corps Officer, serving 13 months with the 26th Marine Infantry Regiment in the Vietnam War.

 Upon his discharge from active duty, Bica spent many years recovering from his service in Vietnam eventually founding, with a number of other Veterans, and coordinating for six years, the very successful Veterans Self-Help Initiative, AKA The HOOTCH Program, at the Department of Veterans Affairs Medical Center in Brooklyn.
 He is a long time member of the Vietnam Veterans Against the War and Coordinator of the Long Island Chapter of Veterans For Peace.